-Each program or institution must have a clearly defined mission that is communicated to and understood by individuals who work for or are served by the program or institution.
+Each program or institution must have a clearly defined mission that is communicated in English and in other languages, as appropriate, and that is understood by individuals who work for or are served by the program or institution.
 The mission statement summarizes in broad terms the educational and service goals of the program or institution as well as any other purposes.
-The mission statement serves as the principal guide for:
+The mission statement serves as the principal guide for

-- administrators, to determine if decisions affecting the program or institution are appropriate - faculty and staff, to determine if their activities within the program or institution are appropriate - prospective students and their representatives, to determine if the program or institution's programs and services are appropriate - the public, to inform it of the purposes of the program or institution and to determine if it is achieving those purposes
+- administrators, to determine if decisions affecting the program or institution are appropriate - faculty and support staff, to determine if their activities within the program or institution are appropriate - prospective students and others who may represent them, such as parents, counselors, sponsors, and agents, to determine if the program or institution's programs and services are appropriate - the public, to inform it of the purposes and goals of the program or institution

 The mission statement must be clearly written, in terms easily understood by students, staff, and the public.
-It must be available to prospective students or their sponsors, and to prospective and current employees through materials such as student recruitment literature, employee handbooks, and informational documents.
-Because the mission statement forms the basis for all decisions affecting the program or institution, the statement must be evaluated and updated periodically to reflect new goals or shifts in the focus of its educational programs or services and whenever activities and policies are conceived, implemented, or revised.
+It must be available to prospective students or their sponsors and to prospective and current employees through materials such as student recruitment literature, employee handbooks, and informational documents and must be posted visibly on premises.
+Because the mission statement forms the basis for all decisions, the statement must be evaluated and updated periodically whenever educational programs or services shift to reflect new goals, whenever activities and policies are conceived, implemented, or revised, and whenever any other substantial changes occur.